neevek/Paginize/README.md

 Description
 ========
 Paginize is a light-weight application framework for Android.
 It was designed to accelerate development cycles and make maintenance easier, it provides an intuitive programming model for writing Android applications.
 Paginize models a screen as a `Page` or part of the screen as an `InnerPage`, which in essence are just view wrappers.
-Paginize breaks down complex user interfaces into smaller units, provides APIs for easily handling page navigations, and offers flexibility for Page inheritance and **layout inheritance**, which pushes code reuse in Android to another level.
+Paginize breaks down complex user interfaces into smaller units, provides APIs for easily handling page navigations, and offers flexibility for page inheritance and **layout inheritance**, which pushes code reuse in Android to another level.

 Installation